itswebny/universal-navigation/contributing.md

 ### Reference
 - See other optional labels at https://github.com/nys-its/universal-navigation/labels
-- How to add labels to issues http://goo.gl/UHD561

 Create an issue if any of the labels need more clarification